LeadDuo – Service Business SoftwareLeadDuo

 How much should I pay someone to clean my house?

-For a standard residential clean, many homes land between about $120 and $220 depending on size, bathrooms, and condition.
+For a standard residential clean, most homes land between about $120 and $280 depending on size, bathrooms, and condition.
 Deep cleans and first visits usually cost more.

 Should house cleaning be priced hourly or flat rate?